Ready for school

 4. After school activities can be really beneficial for a child, but make sure they get used to school life before introducing this to them.
 Keep a few weekends quiet as they might need to recharge, just as we do.

-5. Talk to your child about their feelings about school, make sure you chat one-to-one about this.
-Keep their enthusiasm up as they might become reluctant as the reality of going to school everyday sets in.
+5. Talk to your child about their feelings about school, make sure you chat one to one about this.
+Try and keep their enthusiasm up, as the reality of going to school everyday sets in.

 What if my child has additional needs?